 The current technological revolution is characterized by an exponential evolution of innovative technologies, their incorporation to our daily lives and the infinite long-term opportunities they offer.

-Our hyper-connected society draws the outlines of new realities : virtual reality, enhanced reality, enhanced humans… These new possibilities involve innovative technologies such as robotics, nanotechnology, biotechnology, Iot, artificial intelligence… with a constantly higher potential for computing power.
+Our hyper-connected society draws the outlines of new realities : virtual reality, augmented reality, augmented humans… These new possibilities involve innovative technologies such as robotics, nanotechnology, biotechnology, Iot, artificial intelligence… with a constantly higher potential for computing power.

 These mutations have a sustained impact on humans, changing perception modes, knowledge acquisition processes, communication and the capacity to interact with the world.
 Humanist visions tend to reformulate themselves, blurring our biological and cultural references, maybe even reversing them.